 - In Jamaica, our agricultural development program promotes environmentally sustainable practices that tie economic incentives to protecting local biodiversity.
 In addition, we conducted a climate vulnerability assessment that recommended monitoring and evaluating climate change activities as well as adaptation strategies and corresponding indicators based on a livelihoods framework approach.

 Adaptive Capacity Strengthening: ACDI/VOCA builds the adaptive capacity of a community through several methods.
 A changing climate can create opportunities for new agricultural products and services, and ACDI/VOCA is well-positioned to help smallholders respond.
-Additionally, ACDI/VOCA builds the capacity of communities for long-term climate change planning through our CEDAR (Communities Engaged to Drive Adaptation Responses) approach.
+Additionally, ACDI/VOCA builds the capacity of communities for long-term climate change planning through our CEDAR (Communities Empowered for Disaster and Adaptive Resilience) approach.

 - In Tanzania, ACDI/VOCA helped coastal villagers in the Tanga region to raise their incomes by sustainably using and managing their community’s natural resources.
 Mariculture initiatives focused on high-earning, globally valued projects, including seaweed farming activities and mud crab fattening projects.
 By transforming coastal villagers from casual laborers into entrepreneurs and fostering community stewardship of resources, the development program drew together the goals of conservation and poverty alleviation.